 This adventure will begin as soon as you land in Iceland.
 Your car will be waiting for you at Keflavik International Airport.
 You will be provided with a 4x4 vehicle ideally suited to handle both the famous Ring Road and the remote Highland route.

 Once you pick up your car, you will travel through the moonscape of the Reykjanes Peninsula.
 Along the way, you can choose to make a stop at the incredible Blue Lagoon Spa to soak away any tension from the flight.
 Then it's on to Iceland's capital Reykjavik.

 You will then spend the next few days exploring some of the must-see spots around the country.
-You will begin by travelling along the enchanting South Coast, with its famous waterfalls, Black Sand Beaches, glaciers and famous sites Reynisfjara Black Sand Beach and the quaint town of Vik.
+You will begin by traveling along the enchanting South Coast, with its famous waterfalls, Black Sand Beaches, glaciers, and famous sites Reynisfjara Black Sand Beach and the quaint town of Vik.

-There’s plenty of opportunities to add further adventure during the booking process.
-You could choose to take in some thrills like snowmobiling, glacier hiking, ice caving or visiting a lava tunnel. you could go kayaking beneath a famous mountain, or even venture into the ocean in search of sushi of the Viking waters.
+There's plenty of opportunities to add further adventure during the booking process.
+You could choose to take in some thrills like snowmobiling, glacier hiking, ice caving, or visiting a lava tunnel.
+You could go kayaking beneath a famous mountain or even venture into the ocean searching for sushi of the Viking waters.

 Don't miss the chance to immerse yourself in the abundant natural beauty of the land of fire and ice with this 7-day adventure.
 Pick a date to check availability.

 Once you have made your way into the arrivals hall, you will pick up your car.
 From here, you will make your first drive to the capital of Iceland, Reykjavik.

 On your way to the nation’s capital, you could choose to stop off at the famous Blue Lagoon Spa.
 This world-famous facility harnesses the geothermal forces of Iceland and turns them into a relaxing experience.